No need to buy a Mac Mini! Run OpenClaw 24/7 at a low cost of $6/month with Hostinger VPS

 1234567890:ABCdefGHIjklMNOpqrSTUvwxYZ

-Copy the token, paste it into the Telegram Bot Token field in OpenClaw's settings, and save.
-Find your new bot and send /start—if you get a reply, the connection is working.
-From here on, you can send instructions to your AI directly from Telegram on your phone, no backend login required.
+Paste the token into the Telegram Bot Token field in OpenClaw settings and save.
+Find your new bot in Telegram, send /start, and if you get a reply, the connection is live.
+From here on, you can send instructions to your AI agent directly from your phone — no browser, no dashboard.

-Create a private repo on GitHub and generate a Personal Access Token (Settings → Developer settings → Personal access tokens → Generate new token).
+Create a private repository on GitHub, then generate a Personal Access Token (Settings → Developer settings → Personal access tokens → Generate new token).

 Configure Git on the server: